Kamadhenu Vindaloo

 Embellished with Swarovski & 24 karat gold leaf

 Cloaked in visual opulence, the work explores the objectification of womanhood through a deeply personal yet universally resonant lens.
-The gilded desert is no sanctuary; it is the scorched aftermath of a societal transaction.
+The gilded desert is no sanctuary but the scorched aftermath of a societal transaction.
 One in which fertility, youth, and availability determine value.
-The cow—symbol of nourishment, femininity, and sacrifice—stands here not as a deity, but tender and tangible, aware of the limitations.
+The cow, a symbol of nourishment, femininity, and sacrifice stands here not as a deity, but tender and tangible.

-Interrogating cultural, biological, and emotional expectations that orbit the female body, what happens when a woman ceases to be fertile?
-Who is she when she cannot give birth—to children, to legacy, to male fantasy?
+Interrogating cultural, biological, and emotional expectations that orbit a woman, what happens when she ceases to be fertile?
+Who is she if she cannot bear children, further her legacy or appeal to male fantasy?
 Is she still seen?
-Or simply shelved—past her “sell-by” date, wandering the supermarket aisle of human worth?
+Or simply discarded?

 Marigolds—flowers of celebration and mourning—surround her.
-Are they offerings or decorations at a wake?
+Are they offerings for the divine and decorations for a wake?
 Vindaloo, a dish with colonial roots and fiery undertones, hints at heritage both beloved and burned.
 Beneath the surface, it offers what she does: a soft, kind, quiet strength that refuses to disappear and a reminder that if nothing works at least it’s delectable.